oneeve8/kobble-data/content/feamber.md

-# The crazy things I have been thinking and what I have been up to.
+# What I have been up to and the crazy things I have been thinking an
 ##

 What is consciousness...?